Serpent seed: William Branham

-William M. Branham (1909–1965), a prominent American Pentecostal minister in the 1940s and 1950s who had links to the KKK, also promoted the serpent seed doctrine.
+William M. Branham (1909–1965), a prominent American Pentecostal minister in the 1940s and 1950s, also promoted the serpent seed doctrine.
 Branham taught the belief that the serpent had sexual intercourse with Eve and their offspring was Cain.
 Branham also taught the belief that Cain's modern descendants were masquerading as educated people and scientists, along with the belief that Cain's descendants were "a big religious bunch of illegitimate bastard children" who comprised the majority of society's criminals.
 He believed that the serpent was the missing link between the chimpanzee and man, and he also speculated that the serpent was possibly a human-like giant.
 Branham believed that the serpent was transformed into a reptile after it was cursed by God.

-According to Steven Hassan, "Branham’s sermons lay the foundation to believe that black people are the inferior race."
+According to Steven Hassan, "Branham's sermons lay the foundation to believe that black people are the inferior race."
 Branham used the term "hybrid" to describe anything he believed to be tainted by the serpent.
 Branham accused Eve of producing a "hybrid" race, and he provided a way to trace the hybrid line of the Serpent's Seed to Africans and Jews through Ham the biblical progenitor of the African peoples, King Ahab, Judas Iscariot, Roman Catholics, and the future Antichrist.

 Michael Barkun wrote that Branham was the most significant proponent of the racial teaching outside of the Christian Identity movement and directly influenced their theology.
-Branham's teachings on serpent seed was particularly significant to the development of Identity’s view of the Jews as the seed of the Devil through Cain.
+Branham's teachings on serpent seed was particularly significant to the development of Identity's view of the Jews as the seed of the Devil through Cain.
 Branham's 1958 introduction of serpent seed teaching coincided with Wesley Swift's introduction of demonic origin of the Jews through the serpent the same year.